Ardengo Soffici, Still life with red egg (1914).

 Despite the smooth development of their work, from the twenties into the thirties, a fundamental change had nevertheless taken place: starting out as avant-gardists who wanted to change the world by aesthetic means, they had become 'authors under commission'.
 Their art had become an instrument in the service of politics and economics of the industrial era.

 © Hans Schoots.
 This article (with notes) was published as Zooming out.
 Walter Ruttmann and Joris Ivens in: Peter Zimmermann und Kay Hoffmann (Hg), Triumph der Bilder.
 Kultur- und Dokumentarfilme vor 1945 im internationalen Vergleich.
-Haus des Dokumentarfilms, Stuttgart / Konstanz 2003.
+Close Up 16, Haus des Dokumentarfilms, Stuttgart / Konstanz 2003.

 The book was published after the international film history congress 'Triumph der Bilder' in Berlin, 2000.